Bone Spurs in Hip

 Specific exercises can help improve flexibility and strength, as well as improve your range of motion.

+Surgery is always recommended as a last resort after other conservative treatments have failed to provide relief.
 Hip arthroscopy may be recommended if symptoms interfere with your mobility or if other treatments fail to provide relief of hip spur symptoms.
 This minimally-invasive procedure is performed through a dime-sized incision using a thin, flexible instrument with a camera.
 The surgery can be used to remove bone spurs, repair damaged cartilage and tendons, and remove loose fragments of cartilage and bone in the joints.
+Traditional open hip replacement surgery (total or partial) may be another surgical option, depending on the severity of your condition.